Changes containing more than one fix are a bad development practice

 It makes reverting harder

 Changes are not always perfect and sometimes need to be reverted.
 Not infrequently when reverting you want to do it asap.
 When there are two fixes in a single change you can not just do something simple like "git revert [sha]", you might have to dissect the change and revert only half of it.
 Once again you have to mentally figure out what part of the change goes to which fix.
 And because we are not perfect (hey we had to revert something remember) there is a chance that you will revert it incorrectly.
 I have never seen someone that split a revert test and verified that the other half they left behind still works.
-Worst case scenario the person reverting the commit doesn't realize the commit is two fixes and reverts the whole change assuming it only was a single fix and no one spots it until the regression bug report from the user rolls in.
+Worst case scenario the person reverting the commit doesn't realize the commit is two fixes and reverts the whole change assuming it only was a single fix and no one spots it until the regression bug report from the user comes in.

 Modern tools make splitting easy